yemiwebby/pusher-rails-chart/README.md

 ## Built With

 * [Rails](https://rubyonrails.org/) - Rails is a web application framework running on the Ruby programming language.

 * [Pusher](https://pusher.com/) - A Node.js client to interact with the Pusher REST API

+* [Chartkick](https://www.chartkick.com/) - A library for creating beautiful JavaScript charts with one line of Ruby